Failure To Comply With A Consent Order – What Happens?

-If there has been a breach of a consent order there are various legal options that can play out, so let’s look at what can happen if your spouse doesn’t comply with the consent order.
+There are various legal options that can play out, so let’s look at what happens if someone breaks an agreed consent order.

 If there was a simple oversight or there is an understandable reason why an ex-spouse was unable to meet their obligations on one occasion, it may be easy to put this right.